 - Neisseria meningitidis (meningococcus)

 - Listeria monocytogenes (in older people, pregnant women, or those with immune system problems)

 A bacteria called Haemophilus influenzae type b (Hib) was a common cause of meningitis in babies and young children until the Hib vaccine became available for infants.
 There are also vaccines for Neisseria meningitidis and Streptococcus pneumoniae.
-They're recommended for all children as well as adults who are at a higher risk for the disease.
+Experts recommend that all children get them, as well as all adults who are at a higher risk for the disease.

 The bacteria that cause meningitis can spread when people who are infected cough or sneeze.
 If you or your child has been around someone who has bacterial meningitis, ask your doctor what steps you should take to avoid catching it.

 Viral meningitis is more common than the bacterial form and generally -- but not always -- less serious.
 A number of viruses can trigger the disease, including several that can cause diarrhea.

 Fungal meningitis is much less common than the bacterial or viral forms.
 Healthy people rarely get it.
 You’re more likely to get this form of meningitis if you have a problem with your immune system, like AIDS.

 Parasitic meningitis is also rare.
 It’s caused by parasites that usually affect animals.
 You can get it from eating animals like snails, slugs, snakes, fish, or poultry that are infected by parasites or their eggs, or produce that contains parasite eggs.
 The risk is higher with raw or undercooked foods.
 You can’t pass on this type of meningitis to other people.

 Amoebic meningitis is a rare, usually fatal infection by a single-celled bug called Naegleria fowleri.
 This amoeba lives in soil or warm, fresh water, but not salt water.
 People typically get it from swimming in water where the amoeba lives, not drinking it.
 Amoebic meningitis isn’t contagious.